 Reason for Fish and Seaweed Fertilizer (Only that brand):

 It works!
 HUGE DIFFERENCE in flowers, fruits, and vegis!
 Not sure on the science behind it, but it’s awesome.
-I’ve noticed, as did neighbors, Miracle Grow (Not organic) made plants bigger (If, that) But, not a lot of fruits.
+I’ve noticed, as did neighbors, Miracle Grow (Not organic) made plants bigger (If, that).
+But, not a lot of fruits.
 (No studies, just experiences).
-I used this last year, and will never do anything else outside this and that brand.
+I used Neptune’s Harvest Fish Fertilizer last year and will never do anything else outside that brand.
 I usually only apply to base of plants, but, apply in evening for burning protection, if any.
-Cucumbers I didn’t see as huge of a difference with this (But, there were other problems there, like me stepping on them!).
-Nor potatoes (I just add a little- Easy to grow!)
-My pepper plants were small (Started late from seed), it was suggested to add Miracle Grow to size them… But, with fish fertilizer, we’ve had a huge turn out on the little plants.
-They’re big now.
-Next year I will grow cukes in crates along trellis.
-And update chicken wire to vinyl wiring.
-Trial and errors = More trials.
+Cucumbers, I didn’t see as huge of a difference with this, nor potatoes.
+My pepper plants were small (Started late from seed), it was suggested to add Miracle Grow to help size them… But, with fish fertilizer, we’ve had a huge turn out, even on the little plants.
+I do like alternating Miracle Grow with Fish for Cucumbers (Our best results).
+But, for the most part, Miracle Grow seems to help size my plants, but, doesn’t do much for production.
+Fish does WONDERS!

 -Every other fish fertilize, add Blackstrap Molasses (Unsulphered):